sakthiece08/spring-boot-3-security-jwt/README.md

 # spring-security-jwt (Using asymmetric keys)

-Asymmetric key pair - One key to sign the token and another key to verify the signature
+Asymmetric key pair - One key to sign the token and another key to verify the signature.
+Private key to encode the token and Public key to decode the same.

 Java application code for a Spring Boot 3+, Spring Data JPA, Spring Security, Spring Web, and OAuth2Resource server application which allows users to login or register using HTTP POST requests, then view endpoints based on their roles.